junxit/us-congress-bills-116/metadata.md

 - 2019-11-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 290.
 - 2019-12-10 — Passed Senate without amendment by Yea-Nay Vote.
 91 - 2.
 Record Vote Number: 389. (consideration: CR S6921-6930; text: CR S6921-6930)
 - 2019-12-10 — Passed/agreed to in Senate: Passed Senate without amendment by Yea-Nay Vote.
 91 - 2.
 Record Vote Number: 389.(consideration: CR S6921-6930; text: CR S6921-6930)
+- 2019-12-11 — Message on Senate action sent to the House.
+- 2019-12-11 — Received in the House.
+- 2019-12-11 — Referred to the House Committee on Energy and Commerce.